gdphale/ultimatetictactoe/README.md

 ## Getting Started

-Pull the code with
+Pull the code using an ssh key with...

 ```
-git pull
+git pull git@github.com:gdphale/ultimatetictactoe.git
 ```

 ### Prerequisites